wyattscarpenter/terror-island/readme.md

 # Some of the TODOs I have to iron out:

+Should I make a process here like I've done for other projects, that shows me a diff of all the output each change, to check easily for bad refactors?

 The project is pretty much perfect, except that a couple pdf links just go to... nothing.
 And therefore are bad table of contents members.
 "Check it" is the review, though...

 Why is there a `cast*` page now?
 Did I make a scripting error.

+Wait does Z cover back get placed wrong now?!

-I should probably archive and include the fancomic that is so lovingly linked to.
+I should probably archive and include the fancomic that is so lovingly linked to. https://hawaiianshirts.livejournal.com/46599.html, I think?
+Which is also in Fan Art & Related Items, but only an excerpt of it.

-Should I make a process here like I've done for other projects, that shows me a diff of all the output each change, to check easily for bad refactors?
+Strip #90 has a quote smarted after a hyperlink, producing "Here‘s".
+I may have to report this to calibre itself.

+The links in Strip #112 to the old comics aren't mapped to the book, possibly because they are non-www versions of the url.

+Should I include the transcripts as an appendix?
+Hmm.
+Probably.
+Or perhaps directly on each page, especially because I'm thinking it's more inevitable that each comic will take up like two pages on average (mode).